The Noether--Lefschetz theorem in arbitrary characteristic: Introduction

 \section{Introduction}

+Given an ample divisor $Y$ on a variety $X$, one can ask whether the restriction map on divisors from $X$ to $Y$ is an isomorphism.
+In the case where the ambient variety is $\mathbb P^3$ over the complex numbers, the Noether--Lefschetz theorem shows that if $Y$ is a very general surface of degree $d\geq 4$ then the answer is yes \cite{noether82, lefschetz21}.
+Subsequent works of many authors, including \cite{cggh83,green84,ein1985,voisin88,voisin89}, have generalized this theorem in numerous directions, and for arbitrary smooth complex threefolds $X$ the Noether--Lefschetz theorem is known to hold for very general $Y\in|\mathcal L|$ with certain homological assumptions or if the line bundle $\mathcal L$ is sufficiently positive relative to $K_X$ \cite{moishezon67,voisin03,joshi95,brevik-nollet20}.

-For a normal variety $X$, let $\Cl(X)$ be its Weil divisor class group.
-The main result of this article is a Noether--Lefschetz result for $\Cl$: \begin{thm}[Proposition~\ref{prop:injectivity}, Proposition~\ref{prop:surjectivity}] Let $k\neq\overline{\mathbb F}_p$ be an algebraically closed field of arbitrary characteristic $p\geq 0$, $X$ a normal projective variety of dimension $n\geq 3$ over $k$, $\mathcal L_0$ a very ample line bundle on $X$, and $d$ an integer.
-For $Y\in|\mathcal L_0^d|$ the restriction map
+The main result of this article is a Noether--Lefschetz result for the Weil divisor class group $\Cl$ of normal varieties in arbitrary characteristic: \begin{thm}[Theorems~\ref{prop:injectivity} and~\ref{prop:surjectivity}] Let $k$ be an algebraically closed field, $X$ a normal projective variety of dimension $\geq 3$ over $k$, $\mathcal L_0$ a very ample line bundle on $X$, and $d\in\mathbb Z$.
+For $Y\in|\mathcal L_0^{\otimes d}|$ the restriction map

-\begin{enumerate} \item is injective for $d\geq 2$ and general $Y$, \item is surjective up to torsion for $d=4$ or $\geq 6$ and very general $Y$ if $n=3$, and \item is surjective up to $p$-power torsion for $d\geq 2$ and very general $Y$ if $n\geq 4$. \end{enumerate} Here very general means contained in a nonempty subset that is the complement of a countable union of proper closed subvarieties of $|\mathcal L_0^d|$.
-In (\ref{item:main_thm_3}), the restriction map is surjective under the additional assumption that either $\chara k=0$ or $k$ has infinite transcendence degree over $\mathbb F_p$. (\ref{item:main_thm_1}) also holds over $\overline{\mathbb F}_p$. \end{thm}
+\begin{enumerate} \item is injective for $d\geq 2$ and general $Y$, \item is surjective up to torsion for $d=4$ or $\geq 6$ and very general $Y$ if $\dim X=3$ and $k\neq\overline{\mathbb F}_p$, and \item is surjective up to $(\chara k)$-power torsion for $d\geq 2$ and very general $Y$ if $\dim X\geq 4$ and $k\neq\overline{\mathbb F}_p$.
+If moreover $k$ has infinite transcendence degree over its prime subfield, then surjectivity holds without torsion. \end{enumerate} \end{thm} The omission of $d=5$ in~Theorem~\ref{thm:main_theorem}\eqref{item:main_thm_2} is an artifact of the method of proof (see the discussion before Proposition~\ref{prop:surj_for_2A+B}).
+Very general in Theorem~\ref{thm:main_theorem} means contained in a \emph{nonempty} subset that is the complement of a countable union of proper closed subvarieties of $|\mathcal L_0^{\otimes d}|$.
+The assumption that $k\neq\overline{\mathbb F}_p$ in part~\eqref{item:main_thm_2} is necessary: if $X=\mathbb P^3, \mathcal L_0=\mathcal O(1)$, and $d$ is even, then the Tate conjecture implies that every smooth $Y$ over $\overline{\mathbb F}_p$ has even Picard rank, so the complement of this union contains no $\overline{\mathbb F}_p$-points.
+In particular this happens for $d=4$ and $p\geq 5$ \cite{charles13}.